 Base R vs. dplyr

 dplyr, on the other hand, offers an intuitive syntax, promoting readable and concise code.
-It seamlessly integrates with other Tidyverse packages, providing additional tools for tasks like selecting columns, removing variables in R, and calculating observations in R. While depending on external packages may pose maintenance concerns, the enhanced readability and efficiency of dplyr make it a compelling choice, especially in data analysis workflows where clarity and reproducibility are important.
+It integrates with other Tidyverse packages, providing additional tools for tasks like selecting columns, removing variables in R, and calculating observations in R. While depending on external packages may pose maintenance concerns, the enhanced readability and efficiency of dplyr make it a compelling choice, especially in data analysis workflows where clarity and reproducibility are important.

 Summary